Why Construction Companies Fail (96% Do Before Year 10)

 Communication and managing customer expectations is the key to success here.

-Many construction companies fail simply because they lack consistent and profitable jobs.
+Consistent lead flow is non-negotiable for construction survival.
 For almost all businesses, advertising and one or more sales people are required to maintain a flow of consistent sales.
+Projul’s CRM pipeline, rated 9.8/10 on G2, tracks every lead from first contact to signed contract.

 For this you’ll need a construction Customer Relationship Management (CRM) software solution.
 For obvious reasons, I recommend Projul.
 But in all honesty, it’s really the best construction CRM and construction management system on the market for construction and specialty contractor businesses that want to make success easy.

-Cha, cha, cha, changes… Unforeseen issues, customer scope creep, and upselling are just a few examples of why real time changes orders are needed on most construction and specialty contractor jobs.
+Undocumented change orders cost the construction industry billions each year.
 Waiting until the end of the job to tack on additional costs to the bill can be problematic.
 It will often result in customer sticker shock, bad reviews, and customer resistance to pay.
 Which in turn, leads to more cash flow problems and company failure.
+Projul’s change order feature lets you create, send, and get digital signatures in minutes, keeping scope creep from eating your margins.

 When a job change occurs, the construction company should submit a change order to the customer for approval.
 Companies should request a deposit on change orders that are over a couple thousand dollars.
 Customers can get excited about the work that is being done until the final bill comes.
 Then they find themsleves over extended and unable to pay.